Disclosure: Our editorial staff write reviews independently. We may be compensated if you sign up for a service through our affiliate links.

 Photo: Clover

-Clover Go looks a bit like Square Reader, but it accepts all types of cards.
+Clover Go looks is smaller than Square Reader, but it still accepts contactless and EMV cards.

-The card reader costs $99, and then you have a choice of plans.
-The Payments option is for payments only – this has no monthly fee.
-If you want inventory management features, you pay a monthly subscription for the Clover Go app ($9.95/month for Essentials with basic features, $39.95/month for Register with advanced features) and card rates according to the monthly plan.
+The card reader costs $49, and then you have a choice of plans.
+The Payments plan is for basic payment features only – this has no monthly fee.
+If you want inventory management features, you can subscribe to Essentials for $14.95 per month, which unlocks more features in the Clover Go app.

 Clover Go charges